MGT 301. Organizational Behavior. 3 Credit Hours.

 Prerequisite: Senior standing or permission of instructor.

 MGT 460.
-Managing Systems Project.
+Managing Systems Projects.
 3 Credit Hours.

 MGT 482.
 Effective Supervision.
 3 Credit Hours.